usnistgov/nist-mud/test/unittest/mud-dhcp-test/README.md

 This tests whether the mud server fetches and installs a MUD file from the MUD profile server.

+Edit ../config/sdnmudconfig.json and check the prefix to the java keystore.
+This must be set to the location where you have java installed.

 Make sure your /etc/hosts has the following entries on the CONTROLLER (OpenDaylight) host:

     203.0.113.13    www.nist.local